 Read how Chandrima enjoyed the Parisian food in her Paris Food Tour.

 Another one from the popular European delicacies, known all over the world as a must-have from France.
-Popular due to its crescent-like shape and found in various flavors including praline, chocolates and even almonds.
+Popular due to its crescent-like shape and found in various flavours including praline, chocolates and even almonds.
 Easily found in various bakeries around Paris and is also a famous pick for breakfast.
-This is one of my favorites from the list of must try European delicacies.
+This is one of my favourites from the list of must-try European delicacies.

 Care to taste a twisted bread?
 Pretzel is my top choice for a unique, knotted and asymmetrical dough looped into the product as a delicious bread.
 This dish is typically salty and if you like you might even choose butter variant – just like me 🙂 Yet to make it to Germany, but I tasted this European delicacy on Munich airport on way to Vienna – aren’t layovers best spent if we get a taste of the country in the short window itself!!

 Pretzels are believed to be originated from upper German regions and known to have religious significance as well in terms of shape and ingredients.
 At one time, during Lent season eggs were forbidden and as Pretzels are made of simple floor and water were allowed till Easter.
 Nowadays people hide eggs before Easter day prayers like in those early days pretzels were hidden.
 So this savory is not only delicious but also have a great historical connotation – hope I got your attention now!!